theskinofthings2020/theskinofthings2020/index.md

 Many process of making are iterative and contain steps or stages that merit inspection themselves, next to the final result.
 This holds for painting as well as many other art or design processes.

-## Style & Quality
+## Style, Appearance and Aesthetics
 **Theme speaker:** TBA<br>
-One of the most exciting aspects of depiction is style.
 The simple algebraic truth that artwork=representation+style has intrigued art historians, designers, artists and vision scientists for ages, and recently has literally become algebraic with neural style transfer algorithms.
+Style can also be seen as the appearance of the depiction, but can vice versa material appearance be seen as style?
+And what about the undeniable aesthetic pleasure that both style and material appearance can both evoke?

 ## Digital